Dreaming of something exciting?

 BY RONIKA MARANDI

-Next up, Samsung presented The Gentle Room, an immersive installation created with Archiproducts, an immersive installation created with Archiproducts, built around the theme of air as invisible comfort.
-The space showcased Samsung’s WindFree™ technology, which diffuses air gently and evenly through thousands of micro-holes, creating a still and even airflow.
+An immersive installation, an immidiete play on your senses as you walk in.
+The concept is built around the theme of air as invisible comfort, the space showcased Samsung’s WindFree™ air conditioning, which diffuses air gently and evenly through thousands of micro-holes, creating a still and even airflow.
 I still remember stepping into Samsung’s model room.
-It almost felt like you walked into your friends' house with questionable income, neutral colors on the walls and futuristic furniture, the air quality was noticeably cooler, a sharp contrast from the hot bustling streets of Milan outside.
-There was no salesman trying to show you features of the AC unit.
+A pleasant almost non-existent scent along with a still quiet breeze, neutral colors on the walls and futuristic furniture, the air quality was noticeably cooler, a sharp contrast from the hot bustling streets of Milan outside.
+There was no salesman trying to show you features of the AC.
 You walked in, felt the difference immediately, and knew.
-This was environmental marketing at its simplest and strongest: don’t tell me your product works, let me feel it working.
-Samsung did a great job highlighting how this innovation integrates into everyday life.
+This was environmental marketing at its simplest and strongest: don’t tell me your product works, let me experience it working.
+Samsung did a great job highlighting how this innovation can integrate into everyday life.

 Next, drum roll please: the toilet exhibit

-Together, MDW and walking through the city left me with so much inspiration and a new vision I’ll carry into my own career in marketing, the strongest brands don’t just tell their story, or showcase their products they create experiences and little moments in people's lives. the way we experience design is the way we experience life!
-Hope you enjoyed my blog and recollections of yet another impulsive trip.
+All Together, walking through the city left me with so much inspiration and a new vision I’ll carry into my own career in marketing, the strongest brands are the ones who create experiences and little moments in people's lives.
+I saw this sign on a desk designer storefront on the way back to home " the way we experience design is the way we experience life!"

-✨ Highly recommend, for photos and videos of the event, check out my LinkedIn post!
+✨For more photos and videos of the event, check out my LinkedIn post!

 .